 - 8. The President has absolute veto power over bills passed by the State Legislatures.
-In case of a state bill which may be reserved by the Governor for the consideration of the President, if it happens to be essential by the Parliament or may be in conflict with the Union legislation already in force, or with any policy matter considered essential by the Governor of the state.
-The President for such bills may give his/her assent, withhold it, with or without assigning any reason, or may return it to the state after seeking the opinion of his/her Council of Ministers or of the Supreme Court. - 9.
+In case of a state bill reserved by the Governor for the consideration of the President, he may give his/her assent, withhold it, with or without assigning any reason, or may return it to the state after seeking the opinion of his/her Council of Ministers or of the Supreme Court. - 9.
 Finally, the President has the power to direct by a public notification that from such date, as may be specified therein, some Union or State law shall not apply to any major part or shall apply the subject to such exceptions or modifications as may be specified therein.